Sreyan88/MIDAS-IIITD/Speech Emotion Problem/README.md

-## This folder contains files for Speech Emotion Recognition Problem
+## Speech Emotion Recognition Problem

 ### Approaches:
 1. Training 1D and 2D CNN using Log-Specgram features of a wav file (Using Keras)